Urology Billing Services in Michigan

 Why Michigan Urology Practices Need Specialized Billing

-Michigan's healthcare market includes 30,000+ physicians, and urology practices here face a payer market dominated by Blue Cross Blue Shield of Michigan on the commercial side and Healthy Michigan Plan on the public payer side.
-Medicare claims are processed through WPS, which applies its own Local Coverage Determinations that directly affect urology procedure coverage and medical necessity requirements.
+Michigan's healthcare market includes 30,000+ physicians, and urology practices here face a payer market dominated by Blue Cross Blue Shield of Michigan on the commercial side and Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) on the public payer side.
+Medicare claims are processed through WPS Health Insurance (Jurisdiction 8), which applies its own Local Coverage Determinations that directly affect urology procedure coverage and medical necessity requirements.
 Generic billing teams without MI specific knowledge leave revenue on the table.

 Urology billing itself is complex.
 Urology involves procedures across office, outpatient, and inpatient settings.
 The CPT code selection for a cystoscopy (52000) changes based on what's done during the procedure: biopsy (52204), stent placement (52332), tumor fulguration (52234).
 Each variation has different documentation and reimbursement.
-When you combine this coding complexity with Michigan's specific payer rules, authorization requirements, and 5 Healthy Michigan Plan managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving urology practices from Detroit to Lansing and across Michigan.
+When you combine this coding complexity with Michigan's specific payer rules, authorization requirements, and 9 Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving urology practices from Detroit to Sterling Heights and across Michigan.

 Code